LeonSD09/Python-Documentation/IterativelyBuildingATempTable.md

 Total Time Elapsed: 552.8s
 ```

-Almost 10 minutes to build out four days - probably faster than I could have done it manually. 🤓
+Almost 10 minutes to build out four days - definitely faster than I could have done it manually. 🤓